digitalbiology-app/batrecorder/README.md

 Originally released on the Google Play Store, Bat Recorder is an Android app designed to record and analyze ultrasonic audio such as bat echolocation calls.
-The code for the app is now provided free under the GNU license - contributions that improve the app and fix bugs are very much desired and welcome.
+I have retired from active code development, and as such I have provided the code for the app free to all under the GNU license - contributions that improve the app and fix bugs are very much desired and welcome.

 The first incarnation of the app was written over a decade ago, which is why the code base is primarily in Java and not Kotlin.
 If someone would like to do a conversion, that would be great.
 Also, it would be ideal to have a suite of unit tests.